-While there is limited long-term data is available on groundwater quality, overall quality appears to be good except in select areas in the most northern and southern parts of the County.
-Areas near Calistoga exhibit geothermal influences and the southern lowlands of the County exhibit elevated levels of naturally occurring dissolved solids and chlorides, likely due to their proximity to San Pablo Bay.
-Additional groundwater quality monitoring is currently underway and also planned for the upcoming year.
+Overall groundwater quality appears to be good except in select areas in the most northern and southern parts of the County.
+Areas near Calistoga exhibit geothermal influences and the southern lowlands of the County exhibit elevated levels of naturally occurring dissolved solids and chlorides, likely due to their close proximity to San Pablo Bay.
+Additional groundwater quality monitoring is underway and also planned for the upcoming year.